Severe heat kills dozens in India’s Bihar state

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PATNA, India: Severe heat has left dozens dead over a 24-hour period in India’s Bihar state, as the country enters a third week of searing temperatures, officials said Sunday.
+PATNA, India: Severe heat has left dozens dead over a 24-hour period in India’s Bihar state, as the country entres a third week of searing temperatures, officials said Sunday.

 The deaths occurred in three districts of the poor northern state, where temperatures have hovered around 45 degrees Celsius (113 Fahrenheit) in recent days, senior health official Vijay Kumar told AFP.